pepijn/pepijn.github.io/_posts/2018-08-23-real-world-ledger-part-1.md

 We get started in this post by diversifying our savings into stocks, bonds, and cryptocurrency.
 This way, we won't have all our eggs in one basket.
-We also discuss how you convert different assets to one currency so we can realiably weigh them: apples to apples.
+We also discuss how you convert different assets to one currency so we can reliably weigh them: apples to apples.
 The weighing is essential when creating your investment portfolio **allocation**&#x2014;which we'll discuss in the next post.